Augmented Reality (AR) is the subset of Mixed Reality that powers the Mixed Reality Challenges that launched at District Hall (and later at Fab@CIC).

 A dalmation waiting in a Riga crosswalk

 Fireboom, for example, probably created this image, below, while sitting on his bed.
 The image was made in Albuquerque, New Mexico.
 WallaMe will tell you what neighborhood, if you're interested.
-Fireboom probably drives a muscle car, judging by his or her icon image.
+Fireboom probably drove a muscle car, judging by his or her icon image.

 by Firebooom

-Of course, WallaMe has ambitions.
+Of course, WallaMe had ambitions.

 Done.